Here We Come A-Caroling (Ray Conniff album)

 Here We Come A-Caroling is a 1965 album by Ray Conniff.
-It was recorded in Los Angeles, California from July 21–23, 1965.
-The album peaked at #15 on Billboards Best Bets For Christmas album chart on December 3, 1966.
+It was recorded in Los Angeles, California, from July 21–23, 1965.
+The album reached No. 15 on Billboards holiday season Best Bets for Christmas albums chart on December 3, 1966.

 In the late 1960s, the album was reissued with the title Ray Conniff's Christmas Album: Here We Come A-Caroling and featured a new album cover.